Network analysis of structural MRI predicts executive function in paediatric traumatic brain injury

 Funding Information: The work in this project was supported by a European Consolidator Fellowship to AGW (PROBIT: 682734).
 This work was conducted whilst DGK was supported by a studentship from Aston University, School of Life and Health Sciences.
 This work was supported by a

-Additional Information: Copyright © 2024 Published by Elsevier Inc. This work is licensed under a Creative Commons Attribution 4.0 International License (https://creativecommons.org/licenses/by/4.0/).
+Additional Information: Copyright © 2024 Published by Elsevier Inc. This is an open access article under the CC BY license (https://creativecommons.org/licenses/by/4.0/).

 Uncontrolled Keywords: MRI,Traumatic Brain Injury,Development,Morphometry,Morphometric Similarity,Executive Function,Child,Paediatric